 As at 31 May 2013, our headquarters in Singapore was located in District D03 Queenstown, and had a gross floor area of approximately 235 sq.m.
-We currently lease the fifth and seventh floors of the building located at 16 Jalan Kilang Timor, Redhill Forum.
-These leases have expired on 30 September 2013 and 31 July 2013, respectively.
 On 1 August 2013, our headquarters in Singapore was moved to SIME Darby Enterprise Centre located at 10 Jalan Kilang Singapore, and had a gross floor area of approximately 307.2 sq.m.
 The lease will expire on 31 July 2015.